-The Rodaro wine estate is located in Spessa di Cividale, in the Colli Orientali zone of the Friuli-Venezia Giulia region, 50 kilometers from the Alps and the same distance from the Adriatic Sea, near Italy’s border with Slovenia.
+The Rodaro wine estate is located in Spessa di Cividale, in the Colli Orientali area of the Friuli-Venezia Giulia region, 50 kilometers from the Alps and the same distance from the Adriatic Sea, near Italy’s border to Slovenia.

-The estate vineyards are planted in the local “ponca” (flysch), the marine-origin marl that unites the two world-famous winegrowing zones of Collio and Colli Orientali, a characteristic that gives the wines their classic rich flavours.
+The estate vineyards are planted on the local “ponca” (flysch), a marl of marine origin that unites the two world-famous winegrowing areas of Collio and Colli Orientali, a characteristic soil that gives the wines their classic rich flavours.

-Cultivation of the grapevine here dates as far back as the ancient Romans.
-The Rodaros’ gently-rolling, vine-clad hills, at elevations of 130-180 meters, enjoy optimal exposure; caressed by the winds from the Balkans and the breezes from the Adriatic, with the addition of significant day-night temperature differentials, they produce grapes that are healthy and sound.
+The cultivation of the grapevine here dates as far back as the ancient Romans.
+The Rodaros’ rolling hillside vineyards, at elevations of 130-180 meters, enjoy optimal exposure; caressed by the winds from the Balkans and the breezes from the Adriatic, with the addition of significant day-night temperature differentials, they produce grapes that are healthy and sound.

-Loving stewardship of the local native grape varieties, together with careful use of international varieties, have resulted in the reproduction of biotypes of the ancient clones present in the vineyards of the denominations.
+The loving stewardship of the local native grape varieties, together with the careful use of international varieties, have resulted in the reproduction of biotypes of the ancient clones present in the vineyards of the area.

 The Rodaro family has always promoted the culture of winegrowing and thus supported the founding of the Consorzio dei Colli Orientali in 1970.
-In addition, they are fervent collaborators with regional universities and prestigious winemaking research institutions.
+In addition, they have successfully worked with universities of excellence and prestigious winemaking research institutions.

-The 57 hectares planted to vines produce about 250,000 bottles of wine.
-Paolo Rodaro preserves a sapient balance between the age-old winemaking secrets and the most-advanced research practices.
-In 2018, the winery planted an additional six hectares of vines, of which three are devoted to experiments aimed at eliminating anti-pest treatments.
-Rodaro does not purchase grapes or wine from other parties; instead, its wines are made exclusively from grapes that the winery itself grows.
+The 68 hectares planted with vines produce about 350,000 bottles of wine.
+Paolo Rodaro preserves a sapient balance between the age-old winemaking secrets and the most advanced research practices.
+In 2018, the winery planted an additional six hectares of vines, of which three are experimental, with the purpose to eliminate anti-pest treatments.
+Rodaro does not purchase grapes or wine from other parties; instead, the wines are made exclusively from grapes that the winery grows itself.